Ten Things To Do In November Up North Grand Rapids Minnesota

 Grand Rapids, Minnesota has craft breweries, a Minnesota wine bar, and a tap house to enjoy Minnesota craft beer and wine.
 You will also find rustic and charming restaurants that specialize in northwoods cuisine.
 And you will find many places to enjoy the best steaks in Minnesota and fresh seafood.
 Area restaurants and bars are limited on capacity and require wearing masks while inside.
 Learning more HERE.

 The Chippewa National Forest is the perfect place to hike in November.
+This year Mother Nature has brought snow early.
+This gives you an opportunity to get outdoors to snowshoe and cross country ski early.
+When snow is under 5″, you can still hike as well.
 There are many designated and well maintained trails that are well mapped to create a couple hour or day long hike.
 Here are our suggestion for a couple hours hike: Simpson Creek Trail.
 This trail is easy walking and perfect for families with young children.
 Here is our suggestions for a day long hike: Suomi Trails or Joyce Estates.
-Pack a lunch and make a day out of it.
-Hiking in November gives you a different perspective of the forest with the leaves down.
+Hiking, snowshoeing and cross country skiing in November gives you a different perspective of the forest with the leaves down.
 You are able to see a lot more wildlife, and see what’s around the bend easily.

 In Grand Rapids you will find small charming boutique style shops that feature one of a kind items.
 You will find a wide variety of home décor, gifts, clothing, jewelry, shoes, vintage finds, northwoods gifts, and homemade items.
 Take the afternoon to stroll through downtown to enjoy the shops, sip local brew and Minnesota wine, and discover local art.
 There are charming shops in all of the surrounding communities of Grand Rapids.
 Learn more about shopping opportunities HERE.